kgureye/kgureye/README.md

 A front end developer specializing in JavaScript with aspirations to learn the MERN stack, who is always looking to explore new technologies.

-👩🏽‍💻 Currently: Finalizing a React project
+👩🏽‍💻 Currently I am finalizing a React project

 🌱 In the near future I plan to learn Express, NodeJS, Redux as well as diving deeper into babel and webpack.